Hospice vs Palliative Care vs Home-Based Primary Care: What’s the Difference?

 Hospice Care

-Hospice care is intended to provide enhanced quality of life for people who are facing the last chapter of their lives.
+Hospice care is intended to provide enhanced quality of life for people in the last chapter of their lives.
 It seeks to offer comfort and support so that individuals diagnosed with a terminal illness can achieve peace of mind in the ways that matter to them.
+Hospice care is palliative by nature, but with a specific focus on end-of-life care.

 Home-Based Primary Care